Call flow designer

 With Call Flow Designer, you can also set a customized sequence of steps individually for each phone number according to your evolving business needs.
 When deciding on the right sequence of steps for inbound calls, you can choose from the following options:

-- Agent – the call is routed to a selected agent
+- Call to agent - the call is routed to a selected agent

-- Preferred agent – the system selects the agent assigned to a specific client
+- Call to preferred agent - the system selects the agent assigned to a specific client

 - Voicemail - the call goes to voicemail allowing the customer to leave a message

-- Forward-to-phone routing – the call is automatically routed to a selected phone number outside of your company when your agents are busy or unavailable during business hours
+- Redirect to external number - the system redirects the call to a designated phone number outside of your company

 To illustrate how the system works and give you inspiration, please see our sample Call Flow Designer setup in five steps: